Old Poway Park Family Photography Sessions in San Diego

 Another big advantage of this location is accessibility.
 Unlike many trail or beach locations in San Diego, Old Poway Park requires very little walking.
 Most areas are easy to reach, and the flat terrain makes it a great option for families with strollers or anyone who prefers a more convenient setup.

 Lighting at Old Poway Park is best in the late afternoon, about one hour before sunset.
-The light filters nicely through the trees and buildings, creating a soft and warm look that works really well for family photos.
+The light filters nicely through the trees and buildings, creating a soft and warm look that works really well for San Diego mini sessions.
 Morning sessions can also work well, especially if you’re looking for a quieter experience.

 Old Poway Park is one of my favorite alternatives to beach sessions for San Diego mini sessions and family photography.
 If you’re considering a shorter session, you can find more details on my San Diego mini sessions page.
 It’s also a great location if you’re planning a couple’s shoot, and you can learn more about how those sessions work on my engagement photography page.